 - Issue stock to your shareholders.Even though you are not required to issue physical stock certificates in the state, this is often practiced by small corporations.
 You will need to enter the stockholder's name and contact information in the stock transfer ledger.

 - Set up for compliance with the New York Biennial Statement Requirements.Every other year, your business will be required to file this statement along with a filing fee.

 - Obtain an Employer Identification Number.You will need to obtain an EIN from the IRS to serve as your business identification.

 - Make your S corporation election, if desired.
 If your shareholders vote to have your company designated as an S corporation with the IRS, you will need to complete and file From 2553, Election by a Small Business Corporation.

 - Set up for New York state taxes.In New York, corporations are required to file franchise tax reports and pay franchise tax fees annually to the state.

 If you need help with forming a New York S corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.